daidai03013426/hello-Daidai-/README.md

 # hello-Daidai-
-This is my forst repository.
+This is my first repository.